-- 17.3.2.3. the anticipated date of disposal or transfer - 17.3.3.
-The RSC approved form "Notice of Transfer or Disposal of Radiation Generating Equipment (x-ray)" should be used to document disposal or transfer of RGE.
-The form is available on the Radiation Safety website (www.uc.edu/radsafety). - 17.4.
-Inoperable RGE - 17.4.1.
-The CP shall notify the IRRP/RSO whenever a previously operable RGE is determined to be inoperable. - 17.4.1.1. notification shall be within 5 business days of the CP becoming aware the RGE is inoperable - 17.4.1.2. notification shall include completion and submission of a University of Cincinnati Radiation Control and Safety Program Inoperable/X-ray/Radiation Generating Equipment Form (RS Form 39) - 17.4.1.3. the CRE or IRRP/RSO shall promptly confirm the RGE is inoperable, determine an approximate time period for repair, and assure the CP is aware that the IRRP/RSO must be promptly informed once the unit is repaired. - 17.4.2.
-The CP shall notify the IRRP/RSO whenever a previously operable RGE unit is repaired. - 17.4.2.1. notification shall be within 5 business days of the CP becoming aware the RGE is operable - 17.4.2.2. notification shall be by written correspondence, which may include electronic mail, letter or memorandum - 17.4.2.3. the CRE or IRRP/RSO shall promptly make arrangements to survey the unit. - 17.4.3.
-If during an audit an RGE is determined to be inoperable, the auditor (e.g., CRE or IRRP/RSO delegate) shall ensure a University of Cincinnati Radiation Control and Safety Program Inoperable/X-ray/Radiation Generating Equipment Form (RS Form 39) is completed or is on file in the RSOf and the CP is aware of the requirements for promptly informing the IRRP/RSO when the unit is repaired. - 17.5.
-From the information provided, the IRRP/RSO shall submit any necessary quarterly reports to the Ohio Department of Health covering the installation, disposal, transfer, or change in operability status of RGE appropriate CRE or qualified designee prior to start of construction
+- 17.4.1.
+The CP shall notify the IRRP/RSO whenever a previously operable RGE is determined to be inoperable. - 17.4.1.1.
+Notification shall be within 5 business days of the CP becoming aware the RGE is inoperable; - 17.4.1.2.
+Notification shall include completion and submission of a University of Cincinnati Radiation Control and Safety Program Inoperable/X-ray/Radiation Generating Equipment Form (RS Form 39); and - 17.4.1.3.
+The CRE or IRRP/RSO shall promptlyconfirm the RGE is inoperable, determine an approximate time period for repair, and assure the CP is aware that the IRRP/RSO must be promptly informed once the unit is repaired. - 17.4.2.
+The CP shall notify the IRRP/RSO whenever a previously operable RGE unit is repaired. - 17.4.2.1.
+Notification shall be within 5 business days of the CP becoming aware the RGE is operable; - 17.4.2.2.
+Notification shall be by written correspondence, which may include electronic mail, letter or memorandum; and - 17.4.2.3.
+The CRE or IRRP/RSO shall promptly make arrangements to survey the unit. - 17.4.3.
+If during an audit an RGE is determined to be inoperable, the auditor(e.g., CRE or IRRP/RSO delegate) shall ensure a University of Cincinnati Radiation Control and Safety Program Inoperable/X-ray/Radiation Generating Equipment

+- Form (RS Form 39) is completed or is on file in the RSOf and the CP is aware of the requirements for promptly informing the IRRP/RSO when the unit is repaired. - 17.5.
+From the information provided, the IRRP/RSO shall submit any necessary quarterly reports to the Ohio Department of Health covering the installation, disposal, transfer, or change in operability status of RGE